Freemasons' Hall, London: In popular culture

 In 2016, a part of the film Assassin's Creed was filmed in the Grand Temple.
 Re-labeled as "The Grand Templar Hall", the Temple is used as the antagonist's location for his award ceremony towards the end of the film.
 The Hall is seen sporting double Templar Crosses on the facade of the Temple.

 Like Sandby's Grand Hall, the Grand Temple is also used for concerts and musical events – having excellent acoustics and clear sight-lines.
 In September 2014, Freemasons' Hall hosted several fashion shows as a part of London Fashion Week 2014.

 The building is used both internally and externally as a stand-in for Thames House (the home of MI5) in the TV series Spooks and in the TV series Spy and has also featured extensively in the long-running series of TV films Agatha Christie's Poirot.
 The building makes frequent one-off appearances in episodes of other television series, such as its extensive use in Hustle, series 5, episode 2.
 Both its exterior and interior were used in an episode of New Tricks, and the interior has been used for the film adaptation of The Hitchhiker's Guide to the Galaxy where Freemasons' Hall becomes the temple in which the "Jatravartid" people pray for "the coming of the Great White Handkerchief".
 It has also been used in many other feature films, including Agent Cody Banks 2: Destination London, The Wings of the Dove, Johnny English, Sherlock Holmes, and the television adaptation of The Line of Beauty.
 The building has also featured as a backdrop in music videos, including extensive use (internally and externally) in the music video for Westlife's cover of Mandy.
+It featured as the Illuminati Headquarters in the 2022 MCU film Doctor Strange in the Multiverse of Madness.

 The 2013 crypto-thriller The Sword of Moses by Dominic Selwood has numerous scenes set in Freemasons' Hall.

 In 2022 The Late Late Show with James Corden filmed four episodes in Freemasons' Hall for a London week.